nathaniellord/slidemenu/README.md

 Slidemenu is a jquery menu plugin for side menus with fun slide interactions.
 The project was inspired by the UX designs of [Rob Thomas](http://robbiethomas.me/).

+## Documentation

+The documentation can be found at [http://nathaniellord.com/projects/slidemenu/](http://nathaniellord.com/projects/slidemenu/)

 ## Usage

 For an example of how to use slide menu open up the index.html file in the examples directory.